Private Uganda Journey

 Day 16 - Walking safari and lake time

+After breakfast your driver guide drives you to the park's entrance, after briefing, you are given a ranger guide and embark on the walking safari experience.
 Lake Mburo is one of the best places in Uganda to leave the vehicle and walk with a guide.
 On foot, the safari becomes quieter and more detailed: hoofprints in the dust, birds calling from acacia branches, zebra grazing nearby, and the scale of the landscape felt at human pace.
-A boat cruise or optional cycling and horseback riding can be added around the day's rhythm.
+A boat cruise or horseback and or cycling in the park can be added around the day's rhythm.

 • Drive to Lake Mburo National Park